Skip to main contentSkip to footer content

 Orange horizontal rule

-The environmental and natural resources conservation program provides students with the scientific theory and applied skills necessary for a technical career in the environmental and natural resources sector.
-This program will provide students with a solid grounding in applied ecological and sociopolitical concepts, accompanied by technical training in plant and tree identification, land surveying, natural resources measurements, geospatial applications, soil and water monitoring, wildlife techniques and forest recreation.
+The environmental and natural resources conservation program provides students with the scientific theory and applied skills necessary for a technical career or continued education in the environmental and natural resources sector.
+Students are exposed to a variety of fields of study including Adirondack history and culture, wildlife concepts and techniques, water and soil description and monitoring, environmental interpretive techniques, silvicultural concepts, and natural resources planning and management.
+Student receive a solid grounding in applied ecological and sociopolitical concepts, accompanied by technical training in plant and tree identification, land navigation, natural resources measurements, geospatial applications,first aid, and hand and power tool use and maintenance.

-Students interested in a baccalaureate degree should investigate programs in the Environmental Biology, Environmental Studies or the Sustainable Resources Management departments.
+Students interested in a baccalaureate degree may wish to investigate programs in the Environmental Biology, Environmental Studies or the Sustainable Resources Management departments.
 Transfer is possible upon completion of the A.A.S. degree at Wanakena.
 Students should consult with an advisor in the Undergraduate Admissions office as soon as possible.

-The freshman year environmental and natural resources conservation curriculum consists of general studies courses which may be taken at any accredited four-year, community, or agricultural college, or college of technology.
+The freshman year environmental and natural resources conservation curriculum consists of general studies courses which may be taken at any accredited four-year, community, or technical college.

 First Year Required Courses